 Finish Pork Chops and Make Compound Butter

-Cook the Vegetables
+Cook Vegetables and Finish Dish

 Return pan used to sear pork chops to medium-high heat.
-Add 1 tsp. olive oil, onions, Swiss chard stems, and garlic to hot pan.
-Cook, stirring occasionally, until lightly charred, 3-4 minutes.
+Add 1 tsp. olive oil, shallot, Swiss chard stems, and garlic to hot pan.
+Stir occasionally until lightly charred, 3-4 minutes.